HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 An intentional mark in a [contest selection](#contestselection) position of a [paper ballot](#paperballot) that does not meet the requirements for a reliably detectable selection, and therefore requires human [adjudication](#adjudication).
 A marginal mark may be determined to indicate a selection, depending on state law.

 ## <a name="markedballot"></a>marked ballot
-Ballot that contains all of a voter’s selections.
+Ballot that contains all of a voterâ€™s selections.

 ## <a name="militaryvoter"></a>military voter
 A member of a uniformed service in active service, including army, navy, air force, marine corps, coast guard and merchant marine, and their spouses and dependents.